espruino/BangleApps/apps/gipy/README.md

 ### Menu

-If you click the button you'll reach a menu where you can currently zoom out to see more of the map (with a slower refresh rate) and reverse the path direction.
+If you click the button you'll reach a menu where you can currently zoom out to see more of the map (with a slower refresh rate), reverse the path direction and disable power saving (keeping backlight on).

 ### Settings